Chlorine ppm Sensors

 - One (1) screwdriver (not needed if pre-wired).

-In order to prevent serious damage to the sensor, be careful not to touch the membrane or the electrodes.
+In order to prevent serious damage to the sensor, please be careful not to touch the membrane or the electrodes.

 To facilitate shipment and storage of the sensor, it is not fitted with the electrolyte cap until ready for installation.
 The sensor cap must be filled with the electrolyte solution before usage and emptied during storage.